ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-# Chapter 12 - First Week post Flatley Inc, 3/21/22
+# Chapter 12 - First Week post Senger-Huel, 3/21/22

 > Sam: Maybe, if we hit the ground running make him think he's up against the big boys... you know, the government types.
 >
 > Michael: We don't have a deep bench here.
 >
 > Sam: I don't know.
 I think we can do it.
 Fi grabs the guy.
 She's the extraction team.
 You and me tag team the guy on questions, we do the sunglasses, the suit, the whole bit... make him think he's up against every agency with initials.
-# Chapter 13 - Second Week post Flatley Inc, 3/27/22
+# Chapter 13 - Second Week post Senger-Huel, 3/27/22

 > [Michael narrating while being beaten by Fiona] It's unfortunate but true that no makeup can simulate blood and bruises well enough to stand up to close observation.
 So if your cover requires looking like you've been beaten... you have to get beaten.